 The family will receive friends from 1 p.m. until 2 p.m. on Sunday, December 1, 2019, at Munden Funeral Home.

 Flowers are welcome, or memorial donations may be sent to the Gideons International at P.O.
 Box 97251, Washington, DC 20090.

 Family and friends are welcome to submit online condolences at www.mundenfuneralhome.net

 Arrangements by Munden Funeral Home and Crematory in Morehead City, NC.

-To send flowers to Robert "Bobby" Fulton Baker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Bobby" Fulton Baker, please visit our floral store.

 The Gideons International